hadim/docker-tensorflow-builder/README.md

 Docker images to compile TensorFlow yourself.

 Tensorflow only provide a limited set of build and it can be challenging to compile yourself on certain configuration.
-With this `Dockerile`, you should be able to compile TensorFlow on any Linux platform that run Docker.
+With this `Dockerfile`, you should be able to compile TensorFlow on any Linux platform that run Docker.

 ## Requirements